 - Matcha powder – I’m using culinary matcha powder for cooking and baking, from a Japanese grocery store, but the Amazon version linked here is the exact brand I use.
 There is no need to use a more expensive version.
 But make sure you’re not using a matcha green tea mix which may already be sweetened.

-How to make Matcha Banana Bread Step-by-Step
+How to make Matcha banana bread

 - First, make the brown butter and allow it to cool.